cmuth001/rest-api-express-node/README.md

 # A Simple REST API  tutorial

-An Application demonstrating simple REST API implementation with NodeJs, Express and MongoDb(Mongoose)
+A simple REST API application implementation with NodeJs, Express and MongoDb(Mongoose)

 Implemented a simple API requests and Model to save/retrieve data from the database.